19 Cool Cities Perfect for Weekend Getaways in the USA

 Washington DC

-Our country’s capital city is not only the seat of our national government, it’s also a fabulous place for a weekend trip in the United States, and an incredibly popular stop for visitors from other countries who are planning a trip to the USA!
+Our country’s capital city is not only the seat of our national government, but it’s also a fabulous place for a weekend trip in the United States!

 READ NEXT